-Pope Francis Names America's First Black Cardinal
+Pope Francis Names America's 1st Black Cardinal

 Catholics in the United States will get their first African-American cardinal next month.
 In a surprise announcement Sunday from his window overlooking St. Peter's Square, Pope Francis named Wilton Gregory, the archbishop of Washington, D.C., among 13 new cardinals.